dwkennedy/wxt536/README.md

 ### jsonServer.py
-    subscribe to wxt/SERIAL_NUMBER and build python dict of current observations create http server on PORT_NUMBER and return observations as JSON JSON shadow of mqtt data
+    subscribe to wxt/SERIAL_NUMBER and build python dict of current observations create http server on PORT_NUMBER and return observations as JSON JSON shadow of mqtt data (OBSOLETE, use jsonStatic.py to generate json file to be served by webserver.  jsonServer.py python socket kept crashing)

+### jsonStatic.py
+    subscribe to wxt/SERIAL_NUMBER and build python dict of current observations create json file and place in web server directory.
+JSON shadow of MQTT topic

 ### pwsweather.py:
     subscribe to wxt/SERIAL_NUMBER